 Go beyond the cursory, “Hello,” and “How was your weekend?” and really connect with your colleagues.
 Listen to what’s going on in their lives and follow through by asking about it later.
 Then take the next step – organize lunchtime walks or shared potluck lunches.
 At my work, several of my colleagues are involved in Fitbit challenges.
 This creates a friendly competitive atmosphere and encourages physical exercise.

 Nothing can make me hit the wall in the afternoon as much as not being hydrated.
 Drinking water on a consistent basis does come down to convenience.
 Ideally have a bottle which holds as much liquid as you want to drink during the day.
 I have two to three glasses of water in the morning when I wake up, and a couple at home in the evening, so 750ml to 1 litre is about right for me at work.

 Keep your water bottle right next to you in plain sight.
 And when you feel tired, before you go for the coffee, knock some back.

 Manage email effectively

-I can and will write a post about managing email as I do believe it is one of the key factors that contribute to workplace stress when it is not handled correctly.
+Email is one of the largest contributors to workplace stress when it is not handled correctly.
 From the above, you’ll see that I make sure NOT to check my emails first thing in the morning.
 I only look at emails for the first time at 8.00am, where I have a ten minute break before my first meeting.

 Checking your emails first thing is like someone else dictating what’s on your to-do list.
 When you read something that seems to require your immediate response, particularly if high emotion is involved, the temptation is to drop everything you had planned and deal with it.
 My mantra for this is Don’t let someone else’s emergency become your priority.
 A delay doesn’t hurt, and in fact many times can actually be beneficial as the upset person cannot sustain their emotion and tends to calm down.